aercolino/secreta/README.md

 This Secreta package is a node module for decrypting configuration secrets with a private key.

-+ It should be installed into the AWS Lambda function from which you need your secret configuration.
++ It should be npm-installed into the AWS Lambda function from which you need your secret configuration.

 #### Install